TAP Consulting LLC Acquires New Holdings in Barings BDC, Inc. (NYSE:BBDC)

-TAP Consulting LLC acquired a new stake in shares of Barings BDC, Inc. (NYSE:BBDC – Get Rating) in the first quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund acquired 19,509 shares of the company’s stock, valued at approximately $202,000.
+TAP Consulting LLC purchased a new stake in Barings BDC, Inc. (NYSE:BBDC – Get Rating) during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund purchased 19,509 shares of the company’s stock, valued at approximately $202,000.

-A number of other hedge funds and other institutional investors have also recently modified their holdings of BBDC.
-Wedbush Securities Inc. lifted its stake in Barings BDC by 48.9% in the fourth quarter.
-Wedbush Securities Inc. now owns 19,435 shares of the company’s stock valued at $214,000 after buying an additional 6,381 shares in the last quarter.
-Lenox Wealth Advisors LLC bought a new position in Barings BDC in the fourth quarter valued at approximately $35,000.
-National Asset Management Inc. lifted its stake in Barings BDC by 12.9% in the fourth quarter.
-National Asset Management Inc. now owns 12,720 shares of the company’s stock valued at $141,000 after buying an additional 1,450 shares in the last quarter.
-Claraphi Advisory Network LLC lifted its stake in Barings BDC by 11.8% in the fourth quarter.
-Claraphi Advisory Network LLC now owns 28,252 shares of the company’s stock valued at $311,000 after buying an additional 2,987 shares in the last quarter.
-Finally, Mirae Asset Global Investments Co.
-Ltd. lifted its stake in Barings BDC by 43.4% in the fourth quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 58,757 shares of the company’s stock valued at $648,000 after buying an additional 17,784 shares in the last quarter.
-Hedge funds and other institutional investors own 66.03% of the company’s stock.
+A number of other institutional investors and hedge funds also recently made changes to their positions in BBDC.
+Ares Management LLC lifted its stake in Barings BDC by 12.3% in the fourth quarter.
+Ares Management LLC now owns 4,730,652 shares of the company’s stock valued at $52,132,000 after buying an additional 517,949 shares in the last quarter.
+Clough Capital Partners L P lifted its position in shares of Barings BDC by 106.2% in the fourth quarter.
+Clough Capital Partners L P now owns 799,916 shares of the company’s stock worth $8,815,000 after purchasing an additional 411,990 shares in the last quarter.
+Nicola Wealth Management LTD. lifted its position in shares of Barings BDC by 54.3% in the fourth quarter.
+Nicola Wealth Management LTD. now owns 614,000 shares of the company’s stock worth $6,776,000 after purchasing an additional 216,000 shares in the last quarter.
+AE Wealth Management LLC bought a new stake in shares of Barings BDC in the first quarter worth $1,981,000.
+Finally, Bank of America Corp DE lifted its position in shares of Barings BDC by 188.8% in the fourth quarter.
+Bank of America Corp DE now owns 187,041 shares of the company’s stock worth $2,061,000 after purchasing an additional 122,267 shares in the last quarter.
+66.03% of the stock is currently owned by hedge funds and other institutional investors.

 In related news, Director Stephen R. Byers acquired 16,035 shares of the firm’s stock in a transaction on Monday, May 9th.
 The shares were purchased at an average cost of $10.25 per share, for a total transaction of $164,358.75.
 Following the completion of the acquisition, the director now directly owns 16,035 shares in the company, valued at $164,358.75.
 The purchase was disclosed in a filing with the SEC, which is available at this link.
 Over the last quarter, insiders acquired 18,121 shares of company stock worth $185,749.
 Corporate insiders own 0.43% of the company’s stock.